Abdominal Aortic Aneurysm - Quick Consult

 Definition

-Abdominal aortic aneurysm, also written as AAA and often pronounced 'triple-A', is a localized dilatation of the abdominal aorta that exceeds the normal aortic diameter by more than 50%.
+Abdominal aortic aneurysm—also written as AAA and referred to as “triple-A”—is a localized dilatation of the abdominal aorta that exceeds the normal aortic diameter by more than 50%.
 The normal diameter of the infrarenal aorta is 2 cm.
-AAA is caused by a degenerative process of the aortic wall, however the exact etiology remains unknown.
-It is most commonly located below the kidneys (infrarenally; 90%); other possible locations are above or at the level of the kidneys (suprarenal and pararenal).
-The aneurysm can extend to include one or both of the iliac arteries.
+AAA is caused by a degenerative process of the aortic wall; however, the exact etiology remains unknown.
+It is most commonly located below the kidneys (infrarenal; 90%); other possible locations are above or at the level of the kidneys (suprarenal and pararenal).
+The aneurysm can extend to include one or both iliac arteries.
 An aortic aneurysm may also occur in the thorax.

 Back To Top